learn-by-subtitle/extension-apps/README.md

 # Subturtle
-### would helps you for learning English while you are watching a video on the internet.
+### would help you for learning English while you are watching a video on the internet.

 ### You can do a lot with it:
 - Translate words through hovering (moving the mouse pointer on them)